RefresherTowel/docs/catalyst/advanced.md

 Sometimes stacks are purely event-driven:

-- "On crit, gain a stack of +5% damage for 5 seconds, up to 5 stacks."
+- “On crit, gain a stack of +5% damage for 5 seconds, up to 5 stacks.”

 For those, you usually use `SetStacks`, `AddStacks`, and `SetMaxStacks` on the modifier and let your own game logic manage when stacks increase or